COURSE FROM

 LEARNING OBJECTIVES

-Regarding Radiomics, Deep Learning and Synthetic Data (TECHNICAL TRACT) after this course you will be able to:
+Regarding Radiomics, Deep Learning, Foundation Models, Harmonization, In Silicon Trials and Synthetic Data, after this course you will be able to:

 • Understand the fundamentals of big data analysis